chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 I killed Mufasa.
 ```

 Why did Scar just admit to his own crime, and give Simba the moral high ground?
-Of course, it's in character and is the natural progression to the plot, and this is just me nitpicking the scene because I honestly don't find it that big a deal but might as well bring it up while on topic… but this confession feels halfway to a [dues ex machina](https://tvtropes.org/pmwiki/pmwiki.php/Main/DeusExMachina).
+Arguable, it's in-character and it's a natural progression to the plot, and this is just me nitpicking the scene because I honestly didn't find it that big a deal but might as well bring it up while on topic… but this confession feels halfway to a [dues ex machina](https://tvtropes.org/pmwiki/pmwiki.php/Main/DeusExMachina).

 In one simple villain mistake, all of Simba's problems and insecurities are resolved, and while there is still physical life-or-death tension in the battle, however, the intellectual thematic tension suddenly leaps to completion.